Applications now open for our Empower Her Journey program

 2020 Political Candidate Training

-Design & Delivery of Political Candidate Training workshops for Politics in Colour Global.
+Design & delivery of Political Candidate Training workshops for Politics in Colour.

 2021 Business Ready Workshops